-Carlsberg A/S has issued guarantees to subsidiaries for pension obligations of DKK 350m (2019: DKK 337m).
+Carlsberg Breweries A/S has issued guarantees for loans etc. raised by subsidiaries and associates (non-consolidated share of loan) of DKK 2.193m (2019: DKK 1.771m).

-Carlsberg A/S is jointly registered for Danish VAT and excise duties with Carlsberg Breweries, Carlsberg Danmark, Carlsberg Supply Company Danmark and various other Danish subsidiaries, and is jointly and severally liable for payment of VAT and excise duties.
+Carlsberg Breweries A/S is jointly registered for Danish VAT and excise duties with Carlsberg A/S, Carlsberg Danmark A/S and various other minor Danish subsidiaries, and Carlsbera

+Breweries A/S is jointly and severally liable for payment of VAT and excise duties.

-Carlsberg A/S is party to certain lawsuits, disputes etc. of various scopes.
+Carlsberg Breweries A/S is party to certain lawsuits, disputes etc. of various scopes.
 In management's opinion, apart from items recognised in the statement of financial position or disclosed in the financial statements, the outcome of these lawsuits, disputes etc. will not have a material negative effect on the Company's financial position.